tur-ium/global-calculator/README.md

 This guide is adapted from Tom Counsell’s guide on the decc GitHub.
 You can find a more up to date fork of the project here.
 ## What you need
 1. A computer with at least 4 GB and ideally 8 GB of memory
 2. Windows 10 or Linux
 3. Internet access.
 You will need to download up to 3 Gb of files, though this can be reduced to less.
 For Linux
 4. Standard build tools (g++, etc)
-    5. With version 2.1 2.5 of Ruby installed, including development headers In the util folder is a bash script that we use to set up Ubuntu 14.04 20.04 to be capable of running the global calculator.
+5. With version 2.1 2.5 of Ruby installed, including development headers

+In the util folder is a bash script that we use to set up Ubuntu 14.04 20.04 to be capable of running the global calculator.
 This can give clues on how to get the system running.

 ## Windows 10 Instructions (Skip if you have Linux)
 ### Setup the Windows Subsystem for Linux (WSL)
-Refer to these instructions if you have issues (where these instructions are adapted from): https://docs.microsoft.com/en-us/windows/wsl/install-win10
+_Refer to these instructions if you have issues (where these instructions are adapted from): https://docs.microsoft.com/en-us/windows/wsl/install-win10_
-    1. Open PowerShell as an administrator by typing “PowerShell” into the search bar, and selecting “Run as administrator” (as in the screenshot below).
+1. Open PowerShell as an administrator by typing “PowerShell” into the search bar, and selecting “Run as administrator”.
 If prompted, press confirm or enter an administrator password.
 2. In the blue Powershell window copy and paste (or type) the following command, all as one line: dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 3. Restart your machine to complete the WSL install and update to WSL 2.
 4. Open the Microsoft Store and select your favourite Linux distribution.
 This guide is designed for Ubuntu, but can be adapted to other flavours of Linux.

 ## Installing Ruby and Bundle
 The following is adapted from these instructions for installing Ruby using RVM, tested on Ubuntu 20.04 LTS on Windows 10 WSL 1.0.
 Here we use Ruby 2.5, but if this doesn’t work try a newer version of Ruby.
     1. \curl -sSL https://get.rvm.io | bash